-Career Paths for Graduates with a Master’s in Advertising & Marketing
+Career Paths for Graduates with a Master’s in Advertising and Marketing

 Marketing and advertising is an expansive field, one that is applicable to every industry – from technology to higher education.
 Yet, marketing is also an evolving field that places a greater emphasis on data to make strategic marketing decisions.
 Career opportunities in digital marketing, big data, artificial intelligence and data analytics are emerging as new employment paths while also being adopted in traditional marketing roles, such as sales, promotion and creative design.
 Employers are seeking multi-faceted marketing professionals that understand the latest integrated marketing practices and leverage data to create effective marketing tactics.

 Graduates with a master’s in advertising and marketing can pursue roles in diverse areas, ranging from account management to content creation, digital and online media, graphic design, and branding.
 The expanded skill set developed in a graduate program allows students to advance in their current career paths or explore new employment avenues.
 Below is a sample list of marketing roles individuals with a master’s degree in the field may want to consider: